-I did all my schooling in Rhodesia, and learnt under the British education system.
-The education standard was high there, and I feel this has helped me gain a better understanding of many aspects of the english language, and other things needed for the art of writing.
+She did all her schooling in Rhodesia, and learnt under the British education system.
+The education standard was high there, and Terrie feels this has helped her gain a better understanding of many aspects of the english language, and other things needed for the art of writing.

 The country of Zimbabwe boasts the Victoria Falls, one of the 7 natural wonders of the world.
 A visit to this spectacular waterfall will stay in a persons memory for a long time.

-My husband is a farmer.
-We have the pleasure, and extremely hard work, of running an outdoor pig unit.
+Terrie's husband is a farmer.
+He works extremely hard running an outdoor pig unit.
 While it is great fun working with pigs, the outdoor conditions make the job extremely difficult.
 But the plus side is, these are some of the most intelligent and character filled animals around.

-My family are very important to me, and will always have a special place in my heart.
+Family are very important to Terrie, and will always have a special place in her heart.

-I got an interest in writing many years ago, but didn't really pursue this avenue much - it was just fun to write things at the time.
-As a young child reading was my strongpoint, and I have always loved reading, though I haven't always had the time to sit down and enjoy a good book.
+Terrie got an interest in writing many years ago, but didn't really pursue this avenue much - it was just fun to write things at the time.
+As a young child reading was her strongpoint, and she has always loved reading, though she hasn't always had the time to sit down and enjoy a good book.

-As I write this, my writing achievements are church newsletter contributions, publication in some magazines and some puppet plays.
+As This is written, Terrie's writing achievements are church newsletter contributions, publication in some magazines and some puppet plays.

-As the Missions President, I was responsible for reporting to the Church community about all things Missions.
-When the Bible Study group I was attending was asked for volunteers to send in a testimonial to the writers of the study, I wrote one.
-One day we were presented with some puppets, you know, the ones with moving mouths.
-We needed scripts, so we wrote some.
-I also have a story and a poem published.
+As the Missions President for their Church, Terrie was responsible for reporting to the Church community about all things Missions.
+When the Bible Study group she was attending was asked for volunteers to send in a testimonial to the writers of the study, Terrie wrote one.
+One day they were presented with some puppets, you know, the ones with moving mouths.
+They needed scripts, so Terrie and her husband, Andy, wrote some.

-My goal is to get short stories published, and hopefully, eventually a book deal.
-I had the privilege of doing two writing courses through the Institute for Childrens Literature, which have taught me many things about the writing process.
+Terrie's goal is to get short stories published, and hopefully, eventually a book deal.
+She has had the privilege of doing two writing courses through the Institute for Childrens Literature, which have taught her many things about the writing process.
 It was a pleasure and a privilege to work with two published authors as I learnt the tricks of the trade.